Candidate: Hisham Alharbi

 The thesis further studies the investment decisions on BESS installations by a third-party investor in a microgrid.
 The optimal BESS power rating, energy capacity, and the year of installation are determined while maximizing the investor's profit and simultaneously minimizing the microgrid operational cost.
 The multi-objective problem is solved using a goal programming approach with a weight assigned to each objective.
 The BESS is modeled to participate in energy arbitrage and provisions of operating reserves to the microgrid, considering its performance parameters and capacity degradation over the planning horizon.

-Finally, in the third problem addressed in the thesis in the context of electricity markets, the non-strategic and strategic participation of a pumped hydro energy storage (PHES) facility in day-ahead energy and performance-based regulation (PBR) markets, which includes regulation capacity and mileage, are examined.
+Finally, in the third problem addressed in the thesis in the context of electricity markets, the non-strategic and strategic participation of a pumped hydro energy storage (PHES) facility in day-ahead energy and PBR (regulation capacity and mileage) markets are examined.
 The PHES is modeled with the capability of operating in hydraulic short-circuit (HSC) mode with detailed representation of its operational constraints, and integrated with an energy-cum-PBR market clearing model.
 For its strategic participation, a bi-level market framework is proposed to determine the optimal offers and bids of the PHES that maximize its profit.
 The operation of PHES is modeled at the upper level, while the market clearing is modeled in the lower level problem.
 The bi-level problem is formulated as a mathematical programming with equilibrium constraints (MPEC) model, which is linearized and solved as an MILP problem.
 Several case studies are carried out to demonstrate the impact of PHES' non-strategic and strategic operations on market outcomes.
 Furthermore, stochastic case studies are conducted to determine the PHES strategies considering the uncertainty of the net demand and rivals' price and quantity offers.